freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

   [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/freeCodeCamp/freeCodeCamp)

 - Edit the files on GitHub's interface by clicking the pencil icon for the corresponding file.
 While this is the quickest way, It is **not recommended**, because you are unable to test your changes on GitHub.
-If our maintainers conclude that the changes you made need to be tested locally, you would need to follow the methods above instead again.
+If our maintainers conclude that the changes you made need to be tested locally, you would need to follow the methods above instead.

 ## Challenge Template